georgebv/pyextremes/docs/user-guide/1-read-first.md

 the amount of code a user needs to write when performing analysis.

-When possible, sections of this tutorial present two alternative ways to perform the same action: via `EVA` and via low-level functions which are using by `EVA` behind the scenes.
+When possible, sections of this tutorial present two alternative ways to perform the same action: via `EVA` and via low-level functions which are used by `EVA` behind the scenes.

 --8<-- "docs/includes/abbreviations.md"